HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 any input that is of type "email".
 Now that our tests are passing, we can take a look at the elements on the page and see if there is a better way.

-It turns out that Devise is using Rails naming conventions.
-It is a little awkward to think about because it is generating a form based upon the player even though the conceptual action is signing in.
-This isn't the recommended approach and, while Devise saves an enormous amount of time on apps like this, is certainly has its quirks.
+It turns out that Devise is using Rails naming conventions, which shouldn't really come as a surprise.

 The convention for naming form inputs is `model[attribute]`.
-So the email attribute on a player is `player[email]`.
+So the email attribute on a player is named `player[email]`.
 We can modify `Pages::Players::SignIn` to use this convention like:
 ```ruby
 element :email_field, "#new_player input[name='player[email]']"
 element :password_field, "#new_player input[name='player[password]']"
 ```
-Now the `email_field` selector reads "get an input with the name 'player[email]' inside an element with the ID new_player".
+Now the "email_field" selector reads "get an input with the name 'player[email]' inside an element with the ID 'new_player'".

 Make sure you still have 5 green tests and then you're done.
 Time to commit:
 ```bash